peterbmarks/docplay/docs/first.md

 So the trick is to create markdown files and then just go to the name without md to see them rendered.

+The following count is produced with Liquid templating.

 {% for i in (1..5) %}
 	{{ i }}
 {% endfor %}